-"I do a lot of dollar store shopping, and Michaels dollar section, for everything from decorations to party favors," says Jennifer Jasgur, a self-professed "birthday party queen."
-The Birmingham mom loves throwing parties for her daughters, Baila, 3 and Simone, 2 – and she does it without breaking the bank.
+“I do a lot of dollar store shopping, and Michaels dollar section, for everything from decorations to party favors,” says Jennifer Jasgur, a self-professed “birthday party queen.”
+The Birmingham mom loves throwing parties for her two daughters – and she does it without breaking the bank.

 You don’t have to be an amateur Michelangelo to pull it off, either.
 “You’d be surprised how creative you can be,” says Jasgur.
 “Half of the fun is doing it – kids’ birthday parties are about kids having a good time, and if the cake isn’t perfect, who cares?
 I get a little more proud when I know I’ve done it on a budget.”

 Use a roll of plastic table covering from the party store (which costs about $10 for a huge roll) for ceiling swag, tablecloth and bows to dress up the chairs – and you’ll have more left for the next party, says Jasgur.

 Instead of spending $10 or more per kid to bowl, play laser tag or go glow golfing, make something as the party activity – decorating cupcakes, for example, or making tie-dye shirts or the T-shirt necklaces